kamvam1/physics-sim/README.md

 Next the Simulation window:
 The Simulation window contains a white box which is the simulation box, where all the particles and physics will be simulated
-Here you are greeted with 3 buttons on the right:
+Here you are greeted with 5 buttons on the right:
 The first allows you to create a particle:
 Here you can change the particles attribuites like radius and mass through the sliders and create a particle by clicking in the simulation box

+The second will automatically create particles until pressed again.
+The radius and mass of every created particle is not random.

-The second will allow you to delete one:
+The third will allow you to delete one:
 Just click on the particle you wish to delete

+The fourth will remove all particles on the screen currently.

-The third will close the simulation
+The fifth will close the simulation

 That is all.

-Thank you for using my physics simulation
+Thank you for using my physics simulation.